DSM9606/Martin.Rocks.Paper.Excercise/README.md

 # Martin.Rocks.Paper.Excercise

-Instructions Write the appropriate setup instructions, and the exact conda, pip, and python commands needed to run the program from scratch
+##### Instructions: write the appropriate setup instructions, and the exact conda, pip, and python commands needed to run the program from scratch

 ## Part I: Navigate to the correct folder in Terminal: